cartya/Trace-a-Route/README.md

  <b>Step 4: Trace a Route to a RIR website</b>

-         Australia:             www.apnic.net

-         South America:         www.lacnic.net

-         North America:         www.arin.net

-b.
-A web-based whois tool is found at https://traceroute-online.com//.
-It can be used to determine thedomains traveled from the source to destination
+**    A web-based tool https://traceroute-online.com// can be used to determine the domains traveled from the source to destination.